Skip to content

 • What problem PrexorCloud solves and who it’s for.

-• The three processes that make up a cluster, and the two backing stores.
+• The three processes in a cluster, and the two backing stores.

 • Where to go next once you decide it’s a fit.